How to Grow and Care for Spiderwort (Tradescantia)

 What do you love the most about this plant – how easy it is to care for, how fast it puts out new foliage, or how supremely simple it is to propagate?
 Let me know below in the comments section below!

-If filling your home with houseplants and creating your own indoor jungle sounds like a marvelous idea, here are a few other articles that are bound to get your indoor gardening juices flowing:
+If filling your home with houseplants and creating your own indoor jungle sounds like a marvelous idea, here are a few other articles to read next:

 Photo of author